AI4Finance-Foundation/FinRL/README.md

 ## Data
 The stock data we use is pulled from Yahoo Finance API

-(The following time line is used in the paper; users update to new time windows.)
+(The following time line is used in the paper; users can update to new time windows.)

 <img src=figs/example_data.PNG width="600">